Apple nears German court rebuff in row with Samsung

-NEW YORK Apple shares were stung by a broker downgrade for a second straight week on Monday, sending the stock lower to keep the tech sector under pressure for a second straight session.

-DUESSELDORF, Germany A German court rejected Apple's claims that Samsung Electronics' reworked tablet PC still looks like a copycat version of the iPad, in a preliminary assessment.
+DUESSELDORF, Germany A German court rejected Apple's (AAPL.O) claims that Samsung Electronics' (005930.KS) reworked tablet PC still looks like a copycat version of the iPad, in a preliminary assessment.

 Apple is fighting several rival makers of smartphones and tablet PCs in courts worldwide over intellectual property.